cameronhimself/nonsteam/docs/images.md

 # Images

 There are five different images that Steam uses for games.
-The hero, logo, cover, and banner images are all defined by a conventional location in the filesystem and, to my knowledge, the path where Steam looks for them can't be changed.
+The hero, logo, grid, and horizontal grid images are all defined by a conventional location in the filesystem and, to my knowledge, the path where Steam looks for them can't be changed.
 However, the icon image path is stored in `shortcuts.vdf`.

 Steam supports multiple image formats--at the very least, png and jpg.
 I'm not sure how Steam decides which image to use if there are multiple matches, e.g. `1234567890_hero.png` and `1234567890_hero.jpg`.
 As such, when using `nonsteam` to update images, it will erase all matching images and replace them with the one specified.